Table of Contents

 Key Takeaways

-- Starting with the 2024 school year withdrawals from 529 plans owned by non-parents will not count as student income on the FAFSA.
+• Beginning in the 2024–2025 academic year, withdrawals from grandparent-owned 529 plans no longer count as student income on the FAFSA.

 That's a common question many parents may ask.
 It's no secret that the costs of higher education have risen dramatically over the years.
 Today, most families need some sort of financial aid to cover the costs of room, board and education.